 It takes guts to admit you need help.
 But you and your family will be happier and healthier for it.
 Know that you are not alone, and that it is not your fault.”

-Submitted by Amy McFadden, Springfield Moms Advisory Board.
+Submitted by Springfield Mom Amy McFadden.
 For more information: